 - Tak HJ, Curlin FA, Yoon JD.
 Association of intrinsic motivating factors and markers of physician well-being: A National Physician Survey.
 Journal of General Internal Medicine.
 2017;Feb 6 [Epub ahead of print].

 - Jenkins TM, Hickernell JC, Hu CY, Kim J, Watanaskul S, Yoon JD.
-Stressing the journey: Using Life Stories to Study Medical Student Burnout and Resilience [manuscript under review].
+Stressing the journey: Using Life Stories to Study Medical Student Burnout and Resilience [In Press].

 - Cook AF, Arora VA, Rasinski KA, Curlin FA, Yoon JD.
 The Prevalence of Medical Student Mistreatment and its Association with Burnout.
 Acad Med.
 2014;89(5):749-54.

 - O’Connell T, Ham SA, Hart TG, Curlin FA, Yoon JD.
 A national longitudinal survey of medical students’ intentions to practice among the underserved.
 Academic Medicine, 2017 [In Press].

 - Hines H, Avila CJ, Rudakevych T, Curlin FA, Yoon JD.
 Physician perspectives of long-term relationships and friendships with patients: A National Assessment.
 Southern Medical Journal.
 2017; [In Press].